4 min read

 In the following article, we’ll dive into the research that has been conducted regarding employee goals so you can refine your approach to professional goal setting.

 Employee goals have a positive impact on the individual, the leader, and the greater organization.
-In fact, here is what the research has to say about the benefits of setting employee goals.
+In fact, here is what the research has to say about the benefits of creating goals for employees.

 While the benefits of effective employee goal-setting are clear, research conducted by Gallup indicates that many people leaders are not as involved in the process as they should be.
 More specifically, just 30% of employees strongly agree that their manager involves them in goal setting, and even fewer (19%) strongly agree that they talked to their manager about steps to reach their goals.
 Moreover, less than one-half (40%) of employees surveyed strongly agree that their manager holds them accountable for their performance goals.
 If they did, employees would be up to 2.5 times more likely to be engaged in their work.